engineerlondon/engineerlondon.github.io/_posts/2019-11-21-Moving-From-London-To-Dublin.markdown

 	* It is important to note that pre-existing conditions are commonly excluded from insurance for up to five years.
 	* To make matters worse in this regard, it is highly common for waiting lists for specialist referrals to take over 52 weeks ... yep you might be waiting for a year or more, so find out if your prospective employer will provide health insurance.
 - Community:
 	* Moving country can be isolating, I found the advice of one friend to **"Do it now!"** extreemly helpful.
-	* The story of moving countries and how their experiences in differed due to this reckless abandon of engaging with their community versus taking time to settle in.
-Their advice to me was "Do not put off engaging with your next community of friends".
+Their story of moving countries and how engaging with their community versus settling in fully significantly impacted their time there.
+The point was "Do not put off engaging with your next community of friends".
 	* Find your people, they exist! *Meetup* App is a good way to go.
 	* Dancing can be found across the city, but I must reccomend [Mind The Step](https://www.mindthestep.ie/the-dance-studios)
 	* Perhaps you should join your local Roller Derby Team (Dublin Roller Derby)[https://www.dublinrollerderby.com]